RESEARCH STARTER

 Among the more than 250 art galleries, museums, and attractions in Santa Fe, several stand out.
 The internationally known Santa Fe Opera also offers backstage tours and prelude talks to inform patrons more about the opera they will hear.

-The Palace of the Governors is the oldest continuously-occupied public building in the nation.
-It became a Registered National Historic Landmark in 1960 and declared an American Treasure in 1999.
+The Palace of the Governors is the oldest continuously occupied public building in the nation.
+It became a Registered National Historic Landmark in 1960 and was declared an American Treasure in 1999.
 It now houses the New Mexico History Museum, which opened in 2009 after twenty years of planning and construction.

 The Loretto Chapel, constructed from 1873 to 1878, is the city's oldest stone masonry building.
 The stone used to make the building, which is now a private museum, was quarried in the local area.
 Visitors come to see the Miraculous Staircase, a spiral structure that does not have a support beam and was made without nails (instead, wooden pegs were used).
 According to legend, it was built or inspired by St. Joseph, who was a carpenter.
 The stained glass of the chapel was imported from Paris, journeying by sail to New Orleans.
 It traveled from there by paddleboat to St. Louis, coming the rest of the way by covered wagon over the Old Santa Fe Trail.

-More than 2 million guests visit the Georgia O'Keeffe Museum, which opened in 1997.
-It is the world's only art museum dedicated entirely to the work of one internationally known woman.
-The museum contains more than a thousand of O'Keeffe's works, making it the largest collection of her art in the world.
+The Georgia O'Keeffe Museum, which opened in 1997, is dedicated entirely to the life and work of Georgia O'Keeffe.
+It is one of the few art museums in the world devoted to a single internationally acclaimed female artist.
+The museum contains more than one thousand of O'Keeffe's works, making it the largest collection of her art in the world.
 O'Keeffe, who lived from 1887 until 1986, painted in nearby Abiquiu and at Ghost Ranch.

 Scattered in the region between Santa Fe and Colorado are the Eight Northern Indian Pueblos.
 Some are as near as 10 miles away, others as far as nearly 70 miles.
 Tesuque Pueblo is on the National Register of Historic Places and has existed since the thirteenth century.
 Most of these peoples are known for their pottery; each site hosts annual events and commemorative feast days.

-The annual Indian Market draws thousands of people.
-Featuring Native American craftspeople from more than a hundred tribes, it is the largest sale of Native American art in the world.
+The annual Santa Fe Indian Market draws hundreds of thousands of people each August to downtown Santa Fe.
+Featuring Native American craftspeople from more than two hundred tribes, it is widely regarded as the largest Indigenous art market in the world.
+The event also includes live performances, cultural demonstrations, and food vendors.

 History